2-hydroxypyridine 5-monooxygenase

-The 3 substrates of this enzyme are 2-hydroxypyridine, an electron acceptor AH_{2}, and O_{2}, whereas its 3 products are 2,5-dihydroxypyridine, the reduction product A, and H_{2}O.
+The three substrates of this enzyme are 2-hydroxypyridine (2-pyridone), a reduced electron acceptor, and oxygen.
+Its products are 2,5-dihydroxypyridine, the electron acceptor, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derive from O miscellaneous.
+This enzyme is an oxidoreductase, that uses molecular oxygen as oxidant.
 The systematic name of this enzyme class is 2-hydroxypyridine,hydrogen-donor:oxygen oxidoreductase (5-hydroxylating).
 This enzyme is also called 2-hydroxypyridine oxygenase.